snowflakedb/pdo_snowflake/README.rst

 The following example connects to the Snowflake database and performs a simple query.
 Before using this example, set the :code:`$account`, :code:`$user`, and :code:`$password` variables to your account, login name, and password.
+The warehouse, database, schema parameters are optional, but can be specified to determine the context of the connection in which the query will be run.
+In this example, we'll use those too.

 .. code-block:: php